-4.1 ENDING INTERNATIONAL STUDENT RECRUITMENT
+4.1 INTERNATIONAL STUDENT RECRUITMENT

-The College decided in 2022 to surrender its Home Office Student Sponsor Licence and to cease recruiting international students from abroad.
+The College does not hold a Home Office Student Sponsor Licence and does not actively recruit international students from abroad.

-Accordingly, this section relates specifically to those UK resident students who have been assessed as unfunded students as they do not meet the criteria to be home funded status under the relevant ESFA or Student Finance England funding rules.
+Accordingly, this section relates specifically to those UK resident students who have been assessed as unfunded students as they do not meet the criteria to be home funded status under the relevant DfE or Student Finance England funding rules.